Layout and Typography

 Annotation & Formatting

-Dartwork-mpl includes several helpers that automate tedious formatting tasks.
+dartwork-mpl includes several helpers that automate tedious formatting tasks.

 Auto-aligned panel labels (label_axes)